XLRI – Xavier School of Management

 XLRI – Xavier School of Management, formerly Xavier Labour Relations Institute, is a private business school run by the Society of Jesus (Jesuits) in Jamshedpur, Jharkhand, India.
-It was founded in 1949 in the steel city of Jamshedpur and is the oldest business school in India.
-In 2020, the same society has started a new campus in Jhajjar, Delhi.
+Founded in 1949 by Fr.
+Quinn Enright, SJ, in the steel city of Jamshedpur, it is the oldest business school in India.
+In 2020, the society opened a second campus at Jhajjar, Haryana, in the Delhi NCR.